 Applicants to Duke Law School must take the LSAT (Law School Admission Test), an exam that is administered several times a year by the LSAC.
 In China, the LSAT may be taken at test centers in Beijing, Guangzhou, Kowloon, and Shanghai.
 The LSAC fee to take the LSAT is US $160.

-In order to apply for 2013 enrollment and consideration for the Global Leaders Scholarship, you must take the LSAT no later than December 2, 2012.
-The deadline to register for the December LSAT in China is November 2, 2012.
-You will be notified of your score by e-mail by January 4, 2013, and LSAC will transmit your score directly to Duke Law School.
+In order to apply for 2014 enrollment and consideration for the Global Leaders Scholarship, you must take the LSAT no later than December 2013.
+The deadline to register for the December LSAT in China is November 2013.
+You will be notified of your score by e-mail, and LSAC will transmit your score directly to Duke Law School.

 International applicants must take the TOEFL if your first language is not English AND English is not the language of instruction at your undergraduate institution.
 Contact the Education Testing Service (ETS) and request that your TOEFL score be sent to LSAC.
 LSAC's TOEFL code is 8395.
 Your score will be included in the Foreign Credential Evaluation document that LSAC will send to Duke after you apply for admission.
 Because it may take several weeks for score results to reach Duke, please plan to take the test no later than six weeks prior to the application deadline.

 As part of your application, LSAC will send Duke (and other law schools to which you may apply) your LSAT score, transcripts, and letters of recommendation.
 The LSAC fee for this service (known as the Credential Assembly Service, or CAS) is US $155.

 CAS information for internationally educated JD applicants

 Transcripts of applicants who attended institutions outside the United States and Canada will be authenticated and evaluated by the American Association of Collegiate Registrars and Admissions Officers.
 Applicants from China must submit: